lestrrat-go/jwx/README.md

 You should also know that we do not introduce API changes between micro versions.
 And on top of that, Go provides extremely good support for idempodent builds via Go modules.
-If you are in an environment where API changes disrupts your environment, you should definitely migrade to using Go modules now.
+If you are in an environment where API changes disrupts your environment, you should definitely migrate to using Go modules now.